Robotic process automation for a global logistics company

 • Brief checks to keep the client and supplier databases up to date and identify clients’ potential to establish the available credit line

-Automation for CRM notes
+Automation for CMR notes

 We started with automating the process of adding CMR notes from the customer’s order management system to their client’s system.
 One of the customer’s major clients is an international logistics company with several hundred thousand employees delivering more than a billion packages per year.
 They have an internal system to process courier orders, but it cannot be integrated with the customer’s system due to the absence of public API.
 So, the customer’s employees had to transfer CMR notes with the information on the goods’ sender, carrier(s), and consignee from their system to the client’s solution manually.